Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Introduction

 \section{Introduction}

 In recent years, atomically thin crystals, from graphene to transition-metal dichalcogenides, have transformed condensed-matter research and inspired a wide range of device concepts~\cite{Geim2009,Chhowalla2013}.
 Beyond their celebrated electronic properties, an expanding family of two-dimensional (2D) compounds displays intrinsic magnetism, unlocking fresh opportunities for spintronic and information-processing technologies~\cite{Ahn2020,Nmec2018}.
 Consequently, major efforts have focused on reliable exfoliation, scalable synthesis, and device integration of 2D magnets.
-Despite these advances, fundamental questions remain about how magnetic order couples with lattice dynamics in 2D antiferromagnets, and whether unique optical signatures of spin–lattice interactions can be harnessed for probing or controlling magnetic phases.
+Despite these advances, fundamental questions remain about how magnetic order couples to lattice dynamics in 2D antiferromagnets, and whether unique optical signatures of spin–lattice interactions can be harnessed to probe or control magnetic phases.

 Two-dimensional magnets are also an unparalleled platform for testing the fundamental physics of spin models.
-They permit direct access to Ising~\cite{Onsager1944}, XY~\cite{berezinskii1971destruction,Kosterlitz1973}, Kitaev, and Heisenberg-type physics within a single atomic layer.
-This allows one to observe, manipulate, and exploit fluctuations of the magnetic order, and to probe how external stimuli modify the ground state~\cite{Burch2018,Gibertini2019,Huang2017,Gong2017}.
-Robust (anti)ferromagnetic order at the 2D limit can emerge in the presence of magnetic anisotropy, interlayer coupling, or engineered perturbations.
-In practice, the resulting order and its excitations are exquisitely sensitive to the spin dimensionality, crystal-field anisotropy, and external tuning parameters such as strain, doping, and defects.
+They permit direct access to Ising, XY, Kitaev, and Heisenberg-type physics within a single atomic layer~\cite{Gibertini2019}.
+This enables direct observation and control of magnetic fluctuations, and allows one to probe how external stimuli such as temperature, magnetic field, strain, and pressure modify the ground state~\cite{Burch2018,Huang2017,Gong2017}.
+Robust (anti)ferromagnetic order in the two-dimensional limit can emerge in the presence of magnetic anisotropy, interlayer coupling, or engineered perturbations, providing a highly tunable platform for exploring correlated spin phenomena.